fortytwoservices/public-docs.fortytwo.io/docs/managed-identity-services/entraid-advanced-criteria-groups/index.md

 !!! note Documentation in progress

 Entra ID dynamic membership rules for groups are awesome, but let's face it, they are simply way too limited.
-That's why we built a simple open source solution that enable syou to build as advanced scenarios as you'd like, while maintaining the lowest complexity possible, and the least amount of code possible.
+That's why we built a simple open source solution that enables you to build as advanced scenarios as you'd like, while maintaining the lowest complexity possible, and the least amount of code possible.

-Our solution runs as an [Azure Application](#todo) in your Azure subscription, that contains an Automation Account and an identity that enables you to define your criteria groups [in a simple manner](examples.md). **We do not have any access to your environment**.
+Our solution runs as an [Azure Application](automation-account.md) in your Azure subscription, that contains an Automation Account and an identity that enables you to define your criteria groups [in a simple manner](examples.md). **We do not have any access to your environment**.

 This magic is all powered by [our open source PowerShell module](https://www.powershellgallery.com/packages/AdvancedCriteriaBasedGroups), that you can also use on your own.